 What's the deal with the Circle of Peace? „Lead us from star to star in footstep.
 Let us quietly learn to live again.
 This could cause 'the song of a bird, the filling of the bucket at the well, to make breaking open our bad sealed pain and foam us away - ”.

 It is time to make a step: This serious sign of a Circle of Peace is a quiet song, that may touch people - being aware of their own inner essence.
 It is a touch which is gentle and not urgent.
 So it is not a falling into a new star, never there is created an urge to displace, but it means to go steps. - „Lead us from star to star in footstep.”
 This are steps of peace in acknowledging the past.
 The answer to abuse is love, in which also the full extent of the abuse is clear and should be clear.
 It is then that ”a song of a bird” does not make „breaking open our bad sealed pain”, because it was turned into love, but it will honestly rejoice the heart again.
-But unlike „a song of a bird” this song of silence in the Garden of Freedom does not bring a beauty that is again carried away with the wind in its ease, but it remains as a voice in the consciousness, that man is never alone.
+But unlike „a song of a bird” this song of silence in the Circle of Peace does not bring a beauty that is again carried away with the wind in its ease, but it remains as a voice in the consciousness, that man is never alone.

 We „ who are rescued, we squeez your hand, we recognize your eye - ”!